nicehash/excavator/api/README.md

 # <a name="worker-free"></a> worker.free

 Unlinks device from algorithm for provided worker.
-Worker thread with CUDA context or OpenCL thread stays alive and is ready to be occupied with next [worker\.add](#worker-add) call for that device.
+Worker thread with CUDA context stays alive and is ready to be occupied with next [worker\.add](#worker-add) call for that device.
 This call causes mining to stop on certain device.

 Command parameter # | Type | Description